The following page contains an explanation of the policy regarding comments on this site.

 - Comments which inject demonstrably false information into the debate (for example: “all fantasy books are inspired only by Tolkien”).
 Often I will leave these be, if other readers correct the record.
 But if it’s done consistently, it’s a problem.

 - Comments which constantly change the subject to off-topic subjects, often in self-promoting areas.
 Occasional off-topic stuff is completely fine, but if commenters are constantly trying to push an agenda not related to the current topic of discussion, that will become a problem.

 - Comments which are highly self-promoting, especially if they don’t disclose conflicts of interest

 I realise the term “harming the discussion” is a bit vague, and that I haven’t precisely defined all of the cases in which it will be used here.
 However, I am completely fine with that.
 The reason for that is that this site is not a democracy.
 It is a dictatorship run by one person (myself), and I (and any other moderators I appoint) will decide whether the term applies to any given situation.

 Deletion and banning policy

-To make it clear, if I see a comment on the site which is either impolite or harms the discussion, I will instantly delete that comment or at best partially censor it, if there is value in the rest of the comment.
-If I see that same commenter post two or three such comments, I will ban them for a period of a week from the site.
+To make it clear, if I see a comment on the site which breaches these rules, I will instantly delete that comment or at best partially censor it, if there is value in the rest of the comment.
+If I see that same commenter post a number of similar comments, I will ban them for a period of a week from the site.
 If they infringe the policy after that time, I will ban them for good.
 Once a year (on December 31), I will clear the list of banned commenters and let them onto the site again.

 If you feel your comment has been unfairly deleted or you have been unfairly banned, your remedy is easy: Contact me directly about it.
 I will reconsider the case, especially if you can get other readers to agree with you that the deletion or banning is unfair.